GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/README.md

 # Serving the model

+In this guide, you will learn how to serve a model with vllm using the following storage options:

-Follow the [README](./persistent-disk/README.md) to serve a model with vllm using persistent disk.
+Persistent Disk : Follow the [README](./persistent-disk/README.md) to serve a model with vllm using persistent disk.

-Follow the [README](./gcsfuse/README.md) to serve a model with vllm using GCSfuse download.
+GCS : Follow the [README](./gcsfuse/README.md) to serve a model with vllm using GCSfuse download.

+HyperdiskML : Follow the [README](./hyperdiskML/README.md) to serve a model with vllm using HyperdiskML.